 I love design; graphic or surface!
-I incorporate the problem solving techniques as a graphic designer to my fiber work.
+As a graphic designer, I incorporate problem solving techniques into my textile work.
 More and more I am driven to get off the computer and work with my hands, dyeing and hand stitching my fabric.

 My work draws inspiration from patterns and color in nature and incorporates recurring themes from childhood memories.
-Being close to water soothes my soul and it is often represented in my work through an image or the use of indigo.
-Silk is my fabric of choice.
-I love the feel and the rich colors the dyes create.
+Being close to water soothes my soul and is often represented in my work through imagery or the use of indigo.
+I use natural fibers and have become a natural dye and pigment convert.

 I create unique patterns on my fabric through traditional and nontraditional approaches to Japanese resist dyeing techniques.
 Incorporating botanical printing creates unique design patterns to explore and I often embellish with sashiko and embroidery.
 Sheer fabrics layered over text and stitch application create depths of hidden meaning.
 My work creates ‘memories on cloth’ — a record of time through design, pattern, and stitch.